 You’ll want to determine the type of project you’re working on, the size of the area to be surveyed, and the level of accuracy required.

-For large-scale projects that require speed and accuracy, robotic total stations are ideal.
+For large-scale projects that require speed and accuracy, robotic land survey total stations are ideal.
 However, if you’re working on a small-scale project with a limited budget, a manual total station might be a more cost-effective option.

 Some models can measure distances up to 1,500 meters with an accuracy of about 1.5 millimeters ± 2 parts per million.